bigbluebutton/bigbluebutton/bigbluebutton-tests/gns3/README.md

 The network "highjacks" the 128.8.8.0/24 subnet, so it simulates public IP address space.

-The `BigBlueButton` device, in addition to providing DNS and DHCP service for the 128.8.8.0/24 subnet, also operates a STUN server on 128.8.8.254 that presents itself in DNS as `stun.l.google.com`, so that STUN operations, on both the BigBlueButton clients and servers, yield the 128.8.8.0/24 addresses as public addresses.  `NAT1` also operates an SSL CA signing service via HTTP CGI, and mimics `resolver1.opendns.com` (used by `bbb-install` to check that the server can reach itself).
+The `BigBlueButton` device, in addition to providing DNS and DHCP service for the 128.8.8.0/24 subnet, also operates a STUN server that presents itself in DNS as `stun.l.google.com`, so that STUN operations, on both the BigBlueButton clients and servers, yield the 128.8.8.0/24 addresses as public addresses.  `NAT1` also operates an ACME CA signing service via HTTP CGI, and mimics `resolver1.opendns.com` (used by `bbb-install` to check that the server can reach itself).

 `BigBlueButton` also announces the 128.8.8.0/24 subnet to the bare metal machine using OSPF,